Register for the Virtual RRW Summit

 Virtual Summit

-Join us for this year's Red Ribbon Week to watch the Say What!
-Teen Ambassadors discuss the impact of vaping nicotine and THC on our health and wellness, the deceptive tactics the tobacco industry is using to deceive youth into using their products, how youth can help a friend quit vaping, and what youth and adults can do to join the fight.
+The 2023 Red Ribbon Week Virtual Summit featured the Say What!
+Teen Ambassadors discussing the impact of vaping nicotine and THC on our health and wellness, the deceptive tactics the tobacco industry uses to deceive youth into using their products, how youth can help a friend quit vaping, and what youth and adults can do to join the fight.

 The 2023 Virtual Summit featured the Say What!
 Teen Ambassadors discussing the evolution of vapes and the increasing level of danger of vaping on the body and those exposed to secondhand aerosol, how the tobacco industry continues to target youth, women, Hispanic/Latinx communities, and Black/African American communities.